Palm3-dev/Create-Design-N-Decor-Recrafted/README.md

 A. Most probably you don't have the original Design 'N' Decor file in the mods folder, or it's the wrong one.

-Q. Do i need to also install Design 'N' Decor?
+Q. Do i need to also install the original Design 'N' Decor?

-A. Yes you need it, even if it's on NeoForge 1.21.1.
+A. Yes you need it, even if it's for NeoForge 1.21.1.
 This **won't** crash your game.